Abdul Kalam’s childhood stories can inspire the future generation

 Your love, your care, your faith gave me strength,

 To face the world without fear and with His strength.

 We will meet again on the great Judgment Day.
 My Mother!

 This is the story of my mother, who lived ninety-three years, a woman of love, a woman of kindness, and above all, a woman of divine nature.

 My mother performed Namaz five times every day.
 During Namaz, my mother always looked angelic.
 Every time I saw her during Namaz, I was inspired and moved.”- Dr. APJ Abdulkalam.

 He said in his book, “I inherited honesty and self-discipline from my father; from my mother, I inherited faith in goodness and deep kindness, and so did my three brothers and sister.”

 Abdul Kalam distributed newspapers as a young boy to support his family.

 He had three close friends in his childhood, and these boys were from Brahmin Hindu families.
-One of then, Sastri, his Father, was a high Priest of the Rameswaram temple.
-Later Ramanadha Sastri took over the priesthood of the Rameswaram temple from his Father.
+One of them, Sastri, his Father, was a high Priest of the Rameswaram temple.
+Later, Ramanadha Sastri took over the priesthood of the Rameswaram temple from his Father.